clarissalabrum/math4610-1/lectures/toc/md/topic_toc.md

         few of these are PowerShell, Cygwin/MinGW terminals, Bash on Windows.
   \item A Few Shell Commands: A brief primer on how to use commands in a
         terminal are necessary.
-  \item A coding example in C and Fortran: This example will show you how to use
-        a command line terminal to write, compile, and execute a program.
   \item How to Build Shared Libraries: Reuse of code requires a way to store and
         link to the code.
   \item Testing the Library:
-  \item Using git to work locally: Having a repository on Github is great.
-        However, to work locally, git, will let you work locally and easily transfer files to/from your repositories.
   \item Taylor Series Review: In an initial course in numerical analysis, Taylor
         series are used in the evaluation of accuracy.
   \item Compiling and Executing Computer Programs: